 How to Get a Mineral Water Trading License in Dubai

 Dubai's position as a global logistics hub and its year-round demand for bottled mineral water make it one of the most commercially attractive markets in the world for water traders.
 Whether you are an international brand seeking a regional distribution base or an entrepreneur entering the food and beverage sector, understanding how to structure your business correctly is essential.
-This guide explains how to obtain a mineral water trading licence under activity code 4722.99 at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and the broader market opportunity available to licence holders.
+This guide explains how to obtain a mineral water trading license under activity code 4722.99 at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and the broader market opportunity available to license holders.

 Key Stats at a Glance